skasn/cenpb/README.md

 ## Non-canonical DNA structures at eukaryotic centromeres can resolve the CENP-B paradox

-Code for performing analyses and generating figures from
+Code for performing analyses and generating figures from:

-> Siva Kasinathan & Steven Henikoff, "Non-canonical DNA structures at eukaryotic centromeres can resolve the CENP-B paradox."
+> Sivakanthan Kasinathan & Steven Henikoff, "Non-canonical DNA structures at eukaryotic centromeres can resolve the CENP-B paradox" to be uploaded to [bioRxiv](http://www.biorxiv.org).

 [`code/`](code/): scripts used for analyses